tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The initial contents of this registry are given in {{proxy-protocol-value-table}}.

 New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Expert Review {{RFC8126}}.
-Experts are requested to ensure that defined keys do not overlap in names or semantics, do not contain an underscore character ("\_") in the names (since underscores are reserved for vendor-specific keys), and have clear format definitions.
+Experts are requested to ensure that defined keys do not overlap in names.
 The reference and notes fields MAY be empty.

 ## New PvD Proxy Destination Rule Registry {#proxy-destination-iana}